Hyloxalus pulchellus: Behaviour

 Male frogs call in or from under grass.
 The call is a buzz emitted 72 times during 4 minutes.

 Habitat and conservation

 Its natural habitats are dry and humid montane forests.
 It is threatened by habitat loss, possibly also climate change and chytridiomycosis.
 It has disappeared from many sites in Ecuador but remains common in Colombia.

+The IUCN classifies this frog as near threatened.
+It suffers from habitat loss associated with the construction of human habitation and roads, logging, and the introduction of non-native predatory fish.
+There was a large die-off of these frogs during the 1990s, but it is uncertain what caused it.
+Climate change and the fungal disease chytridiomycosis are the two main possibilities.